Domingo-creator/BeatEmUp_Game/README.md

 In addition, this project will include:

-+There will be a start menu
++ There will be a start menu
-+There will be an options menu
++ There will be an options menu
-+There will be a mute button
++ There will be a mute button